OT madness as Braunschweig, Reggiana win; Peristeri stun the champions

-MUNICH (Germany) - The FIBA Europe Cup Regular Season got off to a thrilling start on Tuesday with three games opening the door to what promises to be one of the most exciting campaigns ever.
+MUNICH (Germany) - The FIBA Europe Cup Regular Season got off to a thrilling start with plenty of talking points, in a campaign that promises to be one of the most exciting ones ever.

 Key Storylines